jdrichardsappacad/react-2021/week-14/practices/10a-useEffect-api/README.md

 - Run `npm install` to install dependencies
 - Run `npm start` to start the server
-- Navigate to `http://localhost:3000` in your browser You should see an `h1` tag saying `No Data To Display`
+- Navigate to `http://localhost:3000` in your browser.
+  You should see an `h1` tag saying `No Data To Display`

 Before moving forward, take a look at the [fortnite][fortnite] documentation.
 If